nathanedhuardo/nathanedhuardo/README.md

 - I'm an 21-years-old self-taught developer based in Pernambuco, Brazil.
 - I am currently studying computer science at [UFAPE](http://ufape.edu.br).
-- I'm currently studying Javascript with a focus on the frontend/backend.
+- I'm currently studying Javascript with a focus on the frontend.
+- I currently work at [LMTS](https://github.com/lmtsufape). as a frontend developer

 ##
  <div style="display: inline_block"><br>